SpokaneTech/SpokanePythonUserGroup/2021.11.02-Pragmatic-Python-1/README.md

 ---
 # Craigslist CLI Ideas
+- Filter posts from within the last week
 - Scrape data from item details page
 - Calculate average price for vehicle
 - Create UI using `tkinter`